lyra/webview-payment-ios-integration-sample/README.md

 6. Call the execute method to trigger the payment process.
 For this:

 6.1.
-Create PayZenPaymentInformation object with required information for payment process:
+Create PaymentInformation object with required information for payment process:
   * email: *optional*, email
   *  amount: *mandatory*, the related amount
   *  mode: *mandatory*, TEST or PRODUCTION (your targeted environment)